Dr. Shirley's Web Courses

 - AD 1750

-- fundamentalist Wahhabi movement in Islam
+- Fundamentalist Wahhabi movement in Islam

 - AD 1760-1820

-- George III of England; suffered from porphyria, which caused dementia when he ate meat.
-His disease can be traced back to James I
+- George III of England; suffered from porphyria, which caused dementia when he ate meat

 - AD 1768-1774

-- Russo-Turkish War; Ottoman Turks defeated
+- Russo-Turkish War; Ottoman Turks were defeated

 - AD 1768-1828

-- Israel Jacobson, starts "Reform Judaism"
+- Israel Jacobson, started "Reform Judaism"

 - AD 1769-1821